josephezzat1/create-ec2-instance-terraform/README.md

 # create-ec2-instance-terraform
-Creating an provider.tf and main.tf to create an EC2 instance
+Creating provider.tf and main.tf to create an EC2 instance using terraform